-- Complete Steps 1 – 9 in the previous section.
+- Firstly, complete Steps 1 – 9 in the previous section.

-- Apply the unified driver on the node where the administration server is located.
+- Then apply the unified driver on the node where the administration server is located.

-- Apply the unified driver on the node where the concurrent processing server is located.
+- After that apply the unified driver on the node where the concurrent processing server is located.

-- Apply the unified driver on the remaining nodes in the application tier.
+- So apply the unified driver on the remaining nodes in the application tier.

-- Disable Maintenance Mode.
+- Then disable Maintenance Mode.
 Use the Change Maintenance Mode menu of AD Administration to disable

-- Start other services and restart the Web server, if necessary
+- At last, start other services and restart the Web server, if necessary